cjy513203427/IADBE/README.md

 # 📦 Environment Setting

 IADBE offers two ways to install the library: Conda and Docker.
 Use Conda if you want to make changes to dependencies and work in dev mode.
-Use Docker if you want to copy our environment(cuda, nvcc, python...) exactly.
+Use Docker if you want to copy our environment(cuda, python, torch...) exactly.

 <details>
 <summary>Install from Conda</summary>